mukerjee/etalon/bin/README.md

 - ```kernel_install.sh```: installs the updated kernel needed by reTCP.
 Doesn't need to be run if using the Etalon experiment profile on CloudLab.
-Assumes that the etalon repository is in your home directory.
+Assumes that the Etalon repository is in your home directory.

 - ```node_install.sh```: installs everything the non-switch physical machines need to run Etalon.